Distribution of values of higher derivatives of $L'(s,\chi)/L(s,\chi)$: Distribution Functions: Some Background

-holds for every non-negative, continuous function $f$. \end{pr} \begin{df} If $\phi_1$ and $\phi_2$ are two distribution functions, then we define a new distribution function as their convolution, as follows :
+\end{pr} \begin{df} If $\phi_1$ and $\phi_2$ are two distribution functions, then we define a new distribution function as their convolution, as follows:

 for every Borel set $E$.
-Here $E- \mathbf{x}$ denotes the set obtained from $E$ by the translation $- \mathbf{x}$. \end{df} Note that one can show, $\phi_1 * \phi_2 = \phi_2 * \phi_1$ \begin{df} The spectrum $S = S(\phi)$ of a distribution function $\phi$ is the set of points $\mathbf{x} \in \R^k$ for which $\phi(E)>0$ for any set $E$ containing $\mathbf{x}$ as an interior point.
-We note that S is always a non-empty closed set. \end{df} \begin{df} The point spectrum $P = P(\phi)$ is the set of points $x$ such that $ \phi(\{x\}) >0$. \end{df} \begin{df} A distribution function is called continuous if $P(\phi)$ is empty, and is called absolutely continuous if $\phi(E) = 0$ for all Borel sets $E$ of measure $0$. \end{df} \begin{pr} \cite{jeswin} A distribution function $\phi$ is absolutely continuous iff there exists a Lebesgue integrable point function $D(x)$ in $\R$ such that
+Here $E-\mathbf{x}$ denotes the set obtained from $E$ by the translation $-\mathbf{x}$. \end{df} One can show that $\phi_1 * \phi_2 = \phi_2 * \phi_1$. \begin{df} The spectrum $S = S(\phi)$ of a distribution function $\phi$ is the set of points $\mathbf{x} \in \R^k$ for which $\phi(E)>0$ for any set $E$ containing $\mathbf{x}$ as an interior point.
+We note that $S$ is always a non-empty closed set. \end{df} \begin{df} The point spectrum $P = P(\phi)$ is the set of points $x$ such that $ \phi(\{x\}) >0$. \end{df} \begin{df} A distribution function is called continuous if $P(\phi)$ is empty, and is called absolutely continuous if $\phi(E) = 0$ for all Borel sets $E$ of measure $0$. \end{df} The following criterion is from \cite{jeswin}. \begin{pr} A distribution function $\phi$ is absolutely continuous if and only if there exists a Lebesgue integrable point function $D(x)$ in $\R$ such that

 for any Borel set $E$.
 We call $D(x)$ the density function of $\phi$. \end{pr}